catseye/HTML5-Gewgaws/README.markdown

 ### Consistent Gewgaw Interface ###

-This is really just a set of notes for establishing a consistent interface for starting these gewgaws.
+We're still working this out, but the idea is that these gewgaws present a simple, consistent interface for injecting themselves into an HTML5 page (giving themselves their own "standard UI"; but this is of course optional, and they can be manually instantiated too.)

-You can't currently, but you ought to be able to say something like this to start any of these gewgaws:
+You ought to be able to say something like this to start any of these gewgaws:

-    <script src="yoob/whatevs.js"></script>
-    <script src="any-gewgaw.js"></script>
+    <script src="some-gewgaw.js"></script>
     <script>
-      yoob.gewgaws["any-gewgaw.js"].launch({container: 'foo'});
+      launch('../path/to/scripts', 'element_id', config);
     </script>

-...where `foo` is the id of a `div` (probably) element somewhere in the page.
-The `launch` method should create the elements needed for the gewgaw (often a canvas and a control panel div) inside the container.
+...where `element_id` is the id of a container `div` (probably) somewhere in the page.
+The `launch` function will create the UI elements needed for the gewgaw (often a canvas and a control panel div) inside this container.

+Calling `launch()` will load any Javascript resources required by the gewgaw.  `config` is an optional object which will be passed to the gewgaw's `init()` method, and may specify locations of other resources such as images.

 There should maybe be some kind of "full window"/"fullscreen" flags in there too — "full window" would expand the container to fill the browser window, and "full screen" would probably add a full-screen-ifying button.

-And yoob.js requirements...?
-Oh gosh, there are fancy Javascript ways for specifying those sort of things nowadays, aren't there.
-Oh, but they're all so heavyweight.
-Bah.